PaloAltoNetworks/cortex-xpanse-python-sdk/docs/README.md

 1. Install `requirements-docs.txt` using `pip install -r requirements-docs.txt`.

 ## Sphinx Sources
-1. Run `sphinx-apidoc -o _source/ ../xpanse` from this directory.
+1. Run `make buildapi` from this directory.
 2. You should see a bunch of new `.rst` docs in `docs/_source`.
 3. Use these to generate human-readable docs with the commands below.